natan-morar/delta-to-html-improved/README.md

 - Empty paragraphs (lines containing only `\n`) are now converted to `<p>&nbsp;</p>`
 - `deep-equal` dependency changed to `fast-deep-equal`
 - grouped `blockquote`s together
+- link set to open in new tab
 - Fixed issues which caused crashes

 ### NOT supported yet: